Tahoora78/AutomationTask/Documents/developer-guide.md

 - Provider.tf
 <br>
-We have Provider.tf file, you should type down your access_key and secret_key there.
+We have <a href="https://github.com/Tahoora78/AutomationTask/blob/main/Provider.tf">Provider.tf</a> file, you should type down your access_key and secret_key there.

 - main.tf
 <br>
-In the main.tf file we build the sftp server, lambda function and the iam roles and policy which is needed.
+In the <a href="https://github.com/Tahoora78/AutomationTask/blob/main/main.tf">main.tf </a> file we build the sftp server, lambda function and the iam roles and policy which is needed.
 <br>
 All of the sftp server, s3 buckets, iam roles and policies are created with this file.
 <br>
 We exclusively employ two S3 buckets: "source_s3_bucket" and "destination_s3_bucket."
-When an administrator creates a new user through the "aws_sftp_user.py" script, a folder bearing the username is automatically generated.
+When an administrator creates a new user through the <a href="https://github.com/Tahoora78/AutomationTask/blob/main/aws_sftp_user.py">aws_sftp_user.py </a> script, a folder bearing the username is automatically generated.
 Consequently, the new user is limited to accessing only this folder within the "source_s3_bucket."

 - lambda/index.py
 <br>
 Files uploaded by the user in the "YYYYMM.pdf" format will be transferred to the "destination_s3_bucket."
 In the event that the file does not adhere to this format, an alert will be dispatched to the designated Slack channel.
-These actions are managed by the Lambda function located at "lambda/index.py."
+These actions are managed by the Lambda function located at <a href ="https://github.com/Tahoora78/AutomationTask/blob/main/lambda/index.py">lambda/index.py</a>.

 - aws_sftp_user.py
 <br>